 I’ve talked about my travel wallet before, and I’m here to recommend it again.
 After I took my RFID-blocking tri-fold travel wallet on a seven-week trip to Europe, I loved it so much that I made it my everyday wallet now that I’m back home.
 Available in thirty-four colors, this wallet is the perfect size for traveling or for slipping into your handbag on a night out.
 It can fit a hardcover or softcover passport, three credit cards, a driver’s license and a hotel room key, along with a week’s worth of cash and coins.
 The material is resistant to scratches and stains, and the clasp is totally secure.
 Unless you know your giftee’s favorite color, I would suggest choosing one of the metallic neutrals as a stocking stuffer for a female traveler, and one of the non-metallic neutral shades for a male traveler.

 This is the only item on my list of stocking stuffers for travelers that I haven’t personally used.
 However, the Lifestraw Water Filter has more than 7,000 Amazon reviews and I have seen dozens of other travelers using this as part of their travel hydration strategy.
 Basically, the LifeStraw is a large straw with a built-in water filter that eliminates 99.999% of waterborne bacteria (like salmonella), protozoa (like Giardia) and microplastics.
 This allows travelers to fill their water bottles from rivers, streams, waterfalls and questionable water fountains without having to worry about getting an upset stomach (or worse).
-A single LifeStraw can filter 4,000 liters of water and will automatically stop working when its filter has reached the end of its lifespan.
-If you’re shopping for Christmas gifts for adventure travelers or outdoor enthusiasts, the LifeStraw should be one of your first purchases.
+A single LifeStraw can filter 4,000 liters of water and will automatically stop working when its filter has reached the end of its lifespan, and when I traveled to India last year, I saw tons of other backpackers using a Lifestraw to reduce their bottled water consumption.

 I talked about my portable battery charger in my post about Amazon products that I took to Europe.
 And as I mentioned in that post, I was so happy with my portable phone charger that I bought two!
 There are tons of different portable phone chargers for sale on Amazon.
-Obviously I haven’t tried them all, but I have used this particular model and I can highly recommend it.
-This little charger fits into your back pocket (or your evening clutch) and holds enough power to charge an iPhone 7 three times.
+Obviously I haven’t tried them all, but I have bought two from this brand and they were both great – one kept my electronics charged for my entire eight-month trip last year!
+This little charger fits into your back pocket (or your evening clutch) and holds enough power to charge an iPhone 8 four times.
 For travelers who use their phone as a camera and map, this keeps you charged all day, and all night, long.
 There are two USB output ports, so you can charge your phone and tablet (or camera, or eReader…) at the same time, and this model also features a little USB flashlight that has turned into a lifesaver on more than one occasion.
-Plus, it costs less than $15!

 I am embarrassed to admit that I own dozens of different one-ounce travel bottles.
 Why do I own so many?
 Because it took years for me to figure out that typical travel bottles are more trouble than they’re worth.
 They take up too much room, they are prone to spilling and you always end up with product in the bottom that you just can’t get out.
 As soon as I switched to travel-sized squeeze bottles, my toiletry troubles disappeared.
 Now, none of my skincare and haircare products go to waste, and I can fit more products in my toiletry case as my squeeze bottles become empty.
 There are many different types of squeeze bottles for sale on Amazon, but this particular set of six is affordable, spill-proof and BPA-free.